ichbinnichts/pern-stack/readme.md

 copying the js in the script.
 Link to bootstrap: https://getbootstrap.com/docs/4.0/getting-started/introduction/

+//if you dont have the dependencies run $npm install
 //start client side inside the client package with $npm start
 //build with $npm run build